SHIELD: Secure Hypernetworks for Incremental Expansion Learning Defense: Experiments

 \section{Experiments}

-This section outlines the experimental setup and results for \our{}.
-We describe the datasets used, along with the architectures of both the target network and the hypernetwork.
-All experiments are conducted in a Task-Incremental Learning setting, where the task identity is known to the model during both training and evaluation.
-Moreover, our method naturally extends to the Class-Incremental Learning (CIL) scenario, retaining a significant level of adversarial robustness.
-Appendix J shows that \our{} consistently outperforms a strong baseline under various attacks in the CIL scenario.
+This section presents the experimental setup and results for \our{}.
+We first describe the datasets and the architectures of both the target network and the hypernetwork.
+All experiments are conducted in the Task-Incremental Learning setting, where the task identity is provided to the model during both training and evaluation.
+In addition, our method naturally extends to the Class-Incremental Learning (CIL) scenario while retaining a significant degree of adversarial robustness.
+SM~\ref{appendix:sec_cil} shows that \our{} consistently outperforms a strong baseline under multiple attack settings in the CIL scenario.

+Since AIR~\cite{zhou2024defense} is not attack-agnostic and therefore operates under a different set of assumptions than \our{}, we include a separate comparison in SM~\ref{appendix:sec_air_comparison}.
+Notably, \our{} outperforms AIR despite being task-agnostic, whereas AIR is not.

-\paragraph{Benchmarks} To assess the effectiveness of our approach, we perform experiments on four standard benchmarks: Permuted MNIST, Rotated MNIST, Split CIFAR-100, and Split miniImageNet.
+\paragraph{Benchmarks.} To assess the effectiveness of our approach, we perform experiments on four standard benchmarks: Permuted MNIST, Rotated MNIST, Split CIFAR-100, and Split miniImageNet.
 The structure of tasks and class divisions follows the protocol established in \cite{ru2024maintaining}.
-Full dataset and task details are provided in Appendix D.
+Full dataset and task details are provided in SM~\ref{appendix:sec_benchmark_datasets}.

-\paragraph{Architectures} For Permuted MNIST, Rotated MNIST, and Split miniImageNet, we adopt the same target network architectures as in~\cite{ru2024maintaining}, with key modifications: we introduce interval-aware variants of normalization and pooling layers, include biases, and discard the use of separate convolutional layers per task.
+\paragraph{Architectures.} For Permuted MNIST, Rotated MNIST, and Split miniImageNet, we adopt the same target network architectures as in~\cite{ru2024maintaining}, with key modifications: we introduce interval-aware variants of normalization and pooling layers, include biases, and discard the use of separate convolutional layers per task.
 For Split CIFAR-100, we use a streamlined interval-based version of AlexNet.
-Further architectural details are provided in Appendix G.
+Further architectural details are provided in SM~\ref{appendix:sec_training_details}.

-\paragraph{Metrics} We evaluate performance using two standard continual learning metrics: Average Accuracy (AA) and Backward Transfer (BWT).
+\paragraph{Metrics.} We evaluate performance using two standard continual learning metrics: Average Accuracy (AA) and Backward Transfer (BWT).
 AA is computed as $\frac{1}{T} \sum_{t=1}^{T} R_{T,t}$, where $R_{t,s}$ is the test accuracy on task $s$ after training $t$ tasks, where $s\leq t$.
 BWT is defined as $\frac{1}{T - 1} \sum_{t=1}^{T - 1} (R_{T,t} - R_{t,t})$, measuring the influence of learning new tasks on performance over previously learned ones.
 To assess continual learning performance, we evaluate accuracy on the test sets of all prior tasks.